Mayor of Cebu City: History

+Appointive position

 Commonwealth Act No. 38 or the Charter of the City of Cebu, signed on October 20, 1936 and officially inaugurated on February 24, 1937, created the post of City Mayor which shall be appointed by the President of the Philippines with the approval of the Commission on Appointments.
 President Manuel Quezon appointed Alfredo V. Jacinto of Gapan, Nueva Ecija.

 Born on March 23, 1891, Jacinto was not a Cebuano.
 His first assignment outside of Nueva Ecija was in Manila to become Chief Clerk of the Treasurer's Office of Malolos, Bulacan.
 Jacinto was transferred to Leyte and then to Pangasinan.
 In March 1930, he was sent to Cebu after his last assignment in Luzon in La Union.
 Before he was appointed as City Mayor, he was Provincial Treasurer of Cebu.
 He resigned from the position on December 31, 1936.

 Jacinto took his oath of office at Malacañang Palace before Elpidio Quirino, the Secretary of the Interior on January 7, 1937.
 Along with him, the following city councilors were sworn into office by Secretary Quirino namely, Manuel Roa (the first President of the Municipal Board), Regino Mercado, Felipe Pacaña, Jose Fortich, Diego Canizares, Jose P. Nolasco, Leandro A. Tojong and Dominador J. Abella.

 The next to be appointed was Vicente Rama who served as city mayor from 1938 to 1940.
 When World War II erupted, Rama sought refuge in Carcar where he was appointed as wartime mayor by the Imperial Japanese Army.

 A year before the war, Jose Delgado was appointed as city mayor from 1940 to 1942.
 Delgado also became governor of Cebu from 1943 to 1944.
 Next in line was Juan Cerilles Zamora.

 Then there was Dr. Leandro Tojong of Ginatilan, Cebu, followed by another doctor, Nicolas Escario of Bantayan, Cebu, followed by lawyer Vicente S. del Rosario, then Dr. Luis Espina, Miguel Raffiñan, Pedro Elizalde, Dr. Jose V. Rodriguez, and Pedro Clavano, all of which were appointed by the president.